Ashish570raj/insurance-premium-prediction-with-fastapi/Readme.md

 | GET    | `/`        | Home endpoint    |
 | GET    | `/health`  | Health check API |
 | POST   | `/predict` | Predict premium  |

 ---

-## 🧪 Example

-Got it ✅ Thanks for sharing the **updated request schema**!
-Your `UserInput` model now includes fields like **weight, height, income, city, and occupation** instead of the earlier BMI/region/sex-based schema.

-Here’s the revised **Example section** for the README:

----